Jodie Winning

 Profile

-Jodie assists in the financial and administrative arms of the organisation, joining HR Design Group having come from thirteen years previous experience in the public sector.
+Jodie leads the business development arms of the organisation, joining HR Design Group having come from thirteen years previous experience in the public sector.
 She brings to the role her corporate experience and tertiary qualifications in Business Management.

 Nothing makes Jodie happier than seeing a client and their home through to completion, from the initial concept stage, through to geotechnical investigation, engineering design, and the final stages of build.